 Always wash your hands before you:

 - Blow your nose, cough, or sneeze

-- Touch things that might have germs on them, especially in doctor’s offices or hospitals
+- Touch anything in doctor’s offices or hospitals

-If you check into the hospital for treatment, take steps to protect yourself.
+If you check into the hospital for treatment, take these extra steps to protect yourself:

 - Before you go, make sure to follow your treatment plan for any ongoing health conditions, like diabetes.